Last Updated: 4 months ago

 How to save money on hearing aids at Costco

 There is another incentive when you buy with Costco.
 They have cash-back credit cards.
 If you purchase your hearing aids using their credit card brand, you can get money back.
-This can be a nice added benefit for buying other things in their store.
+This can be a nice added benefit when buying other things in their store.
 At Costco, buying hearing aids can support your other living expenses.

 Insurance